 Transition into Nursery

 Our 3 Year Old children are invited into Nursery to meet our staff with their parents and carers before they start.
 Parents and Carers are then encouraged to stay with their child in Nursery for their first session to develop their familiarity with the setting and our Nursery staff.
-At first, your child may have reduced sessions, starting after the other children and leaving early, however their time will increase quickly until they attend the full 15 hours.
+At first, your child may have reduced sessions, for example, starting after the other children and leaving early, however their time will increase quickly until they attend the full 15 or 30 hours.

 Parents and Carers are invited to attend a meeting with our Nursery staff during the Summer Term in preparation for September.